topraktoprak1/Data-Analysis-Web-Application/README.md

 - 💾 **Export**: Download reports in Excel or Word format
 - 📊 **Data Analysis**: Automatic calculation of KAR/ZARAR columns

+## 🔄 Recent Updates (2025-12-31)
+- **Branding:** Replaced TailAdmin logo with site title "Veri Analizi Uygulaması" in header and sidebar.
+- **Profiles:** Profile pages now fetch user and admin data from backend endpoints (`/api/user`, `/api/admin`) and display blanks for missing fields; avatars replaced with initials where no photo exists.
+- **Pivot Table:** Added optional `allowedRows`, `allowedCols`, and `allowedVals` to restrict selector choices and included inline search inputs in selection dropdowns.
+- **Charts:** When a single chart series is shown, a small Row/Col/Color selector UI appears; selected color is applied to the series.
+- **UI Fixes:** Improved dark-mode label contrast and fixed JSX parsing issues introduced during recent edits.

 ## 🚀 Installation

 ### 1. Install Python Dependencies